AFKrejza/ontime/docs/tower-gateway.md

 ```

 ## Gateway sends display data to one tower via radio.
 Each tower should support up to 2 stops.
 If no stops were selected, all the fields must be empty strings or NULL.
-If only one stop was selected, the second one must have all its fields be empty strings.
+If only one stop was selected, the second one must have all its fields be empty strings (or just have the second object be NULL).
 Body:
 ```
 {